 NOTE: This website is purely informational; nothing is being recommended or guaranteed.
 "Brainwashing" book readers should find the numbers and ideas helpful for analytical purposes.
 Click here for more information.

 The S & P 500 began to achieve new All Time Highs in March 2013 --- impressed?
 The IGVSI started a run of new ATHs in late 2010 and achieved 60 new ATHs just in 2013... impressive!

 The WCM indices provide benchmark numbers for investment portfolios managed using Market Cycle Investment Management, the methodology detailed in "The Brainwashing of the American Investor".
 Author/investor Steve Selengut developed the methodology in the early 1970s.

 Comparing MCIM component indices with the S & P 500 confirms that quality based portfolios typically fall more slowly, don't bend as far, and regain upward momentum more quickly than less refined indices.

 LIVE INTERVIEW: Investment Management expert Steve Selengut Discusses MCIM Strategies

 Because the MCIM operating system demands buying on weakness, positions are increased and new positions are added while markets weaken.
 A disciplined MCIM user takes profits during rallies, in preparation for the next inevitable downturn --- it's SOP.

 Using MCIM, one would expect new all time high market values well before the averages and indices revisit their previous highs, with portfolio income growing as the process plays out.

-Were YOU ready for this correction in the stock market?
-MCIM portfolios probably were.
+Will YOU be ready for the next major stock market correction?
+MCIM portfolios probably will be.

-Investment Grade Value Stocks and high quality income CEFs are the only securities included in Market Cycle Investment Management (MCIM) portfolios.
+Investment Grade Value Stocks and high quality income CEFs are the predominant securities included in Market Cycle Investment Management (MCIM) portfolios.
 Then, using disciplines that encourage profit-taking during rallies, and selective buying during corrections, it should be clear that market balance performance should do better than brainless (passive, if you will) averages and indices.